Preclinical CRO offering Xenograft Studies

 The xenotransplant, also known as xenograft, is a tissue or an organ transplanted between members of different species

-Xenotransplantation is a very important technique, due to the low availability of human organs.
-Research on xenograft and non-human primate models provides imperative information regarding the rejection process and preventative measures.
-Xenografts are a useful tool in tissue and organ failure and would save the lives of the patience that do not have the chance to find a compatible allograft donor.
+The limited availability of allografts motivates the extensive research occurring on xenotransplantation techniques.
+The preferred donor species for humans are pigs, due to the low risk of introducing new infections in the human population and for physiological compatibility; the widely used models for humans are baboons.
+Non-human primates are avoided as organ donors due to their close genetic relationship to humans, which increases the risk of transmitting infectious agents to human recipients.
+Xenotransplantation remains a critical area of research, primarily driven by the shortage of available human organs.
+Studies involving xenografts and non-human primate models yield essential insights into the mechanisms of rejection and strategies for prevention.
+Xenografts are a useful tool in tissue and organ failure and would save the lives of the patients that do not have the chance to find a compatible allograft donor.
 While the need for human organs is continuously increasing, researchers study the “humanization” of other species, mainly pigs, to try to solve the rejection problems with another useful tool (i.e. genetic engineering).

 The key problem with xenografts is rejection caused by the recipient’s immune system.
 Hyperacute rejection occurs within minutes or hours from the transplant and is mediated by xenoreactive natural antibodies (XNAs).
 Acute vascular rejection occurs within two or three days, as an immune response of macrophages and Natural Killer (NK) cells .
 Cellular rejection is slower than the previous two types, and it is caused by the cellular immunity barrier, represented mainly by T cells and NK cells.
 Chronic rejection occurs very slowly and its cause may be arteriosclerosis.
+Xenograft studies are an important part of the development of novel therapeutics and remains the gold standard for oncology research.
+Xenograft studies are provided as a professional service by companies offering preclinical oncology research services (Altogen Labs).
+Xenograft studies provide unique data that are relevant to human care.
+When xenograft data is compared to cell-based in vitro studies, the in vivo xenograft studies provide a more accurate schema of both the development of a particular tumor as well as the efficacy of the drug.

 In the preclinical phase development of new anti-cancer drugs and therapeutics, mouse models have been crucial to determining in vivo results for decades.
 Profiling a therapeutic agent can be accomplished through selecting the appropriate model, carrying out studies in different tumor types and evaluating efficacy with hematology analysis, histopathology, biomarker screening and pharmacokinetic/pharmacodynamic (PK/PD) analysis.

+Xenograft services rely on the use of immunocompromised small animals (laboratory mice and rats).
+Severe combined immune deficient (SCID) mice and nude mice (nu) are effective as proxies for human subjects.
 The biologic scaffolds containing connective tissues and other proteins are used in surgical procedures, as well as in cancer research.
 According to their source, the biological scaffolds can be allografts, originated from a donor that belongs to the same species as the host, or xenografts, when the donor and the host do not belong to the same species.
 Although allografts are broadly used due to their biocompatibility with the host, the limited availability triggers extensive research for reducing the risk of rejection and for evaluating the risk of transferring viruses to the human population.
+The research on xenografts is extremely important due to availability.
+The scientific community is very optimistic regarding the success of genetic engineering “humanization” of other species.

 Xenograft animal models